dconnolly/draft-ietf-pquip-hybrid-signature-spectrums/draft-ietf-pquip-hybrid-signature-spectrums.md

   the discussion in this document applies equally well to future transitions to other next-generation algorithms.

+- Policy: Throughout this document we refer to policy in the context of e.g., whether a syste policy requires verification of two signatures, etc. Similar terminology may include security configuration settings, or related phrasing.
+We treat these terms as equivalent for the purposes of this document.

 - Artifact: An artifact is evidence of the sender's intent to hybridize a signature that remains even if a component signature is removed.
 Artifacts can be e.g., at the algorithmic level (e.g., within the digital signature),